Method 1: Using Settings

 Step 2: In the Network Connection window, right-click on the network adapter you want to disable and select Disable.

-3. Disable Network Adapter Using the Device Manager
+Method 3: Using the Device Manager

 Step 2: Double-click the Network adapters to expand the section.

 That’s it.
 You have successfully disabled the selected network adapter on your Windows 11 PC.
 You can confirm it by checking if the adapter has turned grey.
-If you want to do the same slightly untraditional way, jump to the next method.
+If you want to do the same slightly untraditional way, move to the next method.

-Step 1: Press the Windows key on your keyboard, type Command Prompt, and click ‘Run as administrator.’
+Step 1: Press the Windows key on your keyboard > type Command Prompt > click Run as administrator.

 Step 2: Type the below command and hit the Enter key.